 Prepare your spokesperson for different kinds of reporters.

-Good media coaching goes beyond prepared messages; it can include on-the-spot strategizing on how to neutralize an uncertain or even negative scenario with disarming, non-defensive responses.
-Beyond helping a spokesperson speak effectively for a print interview vs. broadcast, we look to arm clients with intelligence on a few different types of reporters.
+Good media training and coaching goes beyond prepared messages; it can include on-the-spot strategizing on how to neutralize an uncertain or even negative scenario with disarming, non-defensive responses.
+Beyond helping a spokesperson speak effectively for a print interview vs. broadcast, in public relations-focused media training we look to arm clients with intelligence on a few different types of reporters.
 These can include an inexperienced journalist or blogger (who may be a time suck), an adversarial reporter who already has a story in mind, or an interviewer who is skilled at drawing out more information than may be prudent to share.
 We show clients how to “read” reporters at the outset, and, as with any good training, the sessions include simulated interviews to prepare for each of these one-on-one scenarios.

 Develop “go-to” phrases to capture important messages.